jeremyzilar/street-view/docs/manual.md

 7. Relationship with The Coalition and HMIS
 8. Integration with UniteUS and Life Link processes

-**Living document:** This manual will evolve as Street View develops.
+**Living document:** This manual will evolve as Caminos develops.
 Regular review and updates are essential to ensure the system serves Santa Fe's collective care goals.

 ---